The Last Wish: "The Edge of the World"

 Geralt and Dandelion fail to find work in Upper Posada, Geralt dismissing the locals' tales of monsters as superstition.
-Moving on to Lower Posada, the village elder, Dhun, tells of a "deovel" whose mischief has become a problem, but under no circumstances should the creature be killed.
-In the countryside, Geralt and Dandelion confront the "deovel", which resembles a goat walking on two legs.
-Dandelion and the "devil" exchange insults, which provokes the devil to hurl iron balls at the pair, driving them away.
+Moving on to Lower Posada, the village elder, Dhun, tells of a "devil" whose mischief has become a problem, but under no circumstances should be killed.
+In the countryside, Geralt and Dandelion confront the "devil".
+Dandelion insults it, which provokes the devil to drive them away.

-Back in the village, an ancient tome identifies the "devil" as a sylvan.
-The tome is read by a local witch and her young female companion, who was the one who forbade killing the sylvan.
+Back in the village, the "devil" is identified as a sylvan by a local witch and her young female companion, who had forbidden killing the sylvan.
 In a second confrontation, Geralt and Dandelion are knocked out and taken to the hideout of Aen Seidhe elves, with whom the sylvan, Torque, is taking refuge.

-The elves are angry with Geralt and Dandelion, but Torque reminds them that the agreement is that nobody would be killed.
+The elves are angry with Geralt and Dandelion, but Torque reminds them that they agreed that nobody would be killed.
 The elves break Dandelion's lute, angering him and Geralt.
 When the elves' leader, Filavandrel arrives, he orders them executed, as any witnesses threaten the elven hideout.
-Geralt bargains for Dandelion's life, claiming that Geralt wouldn't be missed but Dandelion would.
-Dandelion says he should be killed too, because he'd avenge Geralt.
-The legendary Queen of the Fields appears - she is the young witch from the village.
-While Filavandrel communicates with her, Torque frees Geralt and Dandelion.
-Filavandrel releases them, declaring that he and Geralt will meet again in battle.
+While Geralt and Dandelion bargain for their lives, the legendary Queen of the Fields appears - she is the young witch from the village.
+While she and Filavandrel talk, Torque frees Geralt and Dandelion.
+Filavandrel releases them, declaring that he and Geralt will meet again.
 The elves give their lute to Dandelion as compensation.

 The story ends with Geralt, Dandelion, and Torque sitting around a campfire, wondering where to go next.